Transactive Energy System Deployment over Insecure Communication Links: Problem Statement

-\subsection{Cyber vulnerabilities}
+\subsection{Cyber Vulnerabilities}

-TES is a special class of CPSs, where the cyber space determines market clearing prices and the physical world performs control tasks.
+TES is in fact a very typical CPS, where the market clearing prices are determined in the cyber space and the control tasks are performed in the physical world.
 Hence, TESs share the typical cyber vulnerabilities of general CPSs.
-In this paper, we consider the privacy and security issues existed in TESs.
-This subsection identifies these issues in the two market clearing approaches introduced above.
+In this paper, we consider the privacy and security issues associated with TESs.
+This subsection identifies these issues with respect to the two market clearing approaches introduced above.